jiddin/personal/content/quotes.md

 "How we spend our time is the best test of intelligence."
 {{< /blockquote >}}

-{{< blockquote author="James Clear" >}}
-"When failure is expensive, plan carefully.
-When failure is cheap, act quickly."
-{{< /blockquote >}}

-{{< blockquote author="Jerry Weintraub" >}}
-"Persistence—it’s a cliché, but it happens to work.
-The person who makes it is the person who keeps on going after everyone else has quit.
-This is more important than intelligence, pedigree, even connections.
-Be dogged!
-Keep hitting that door until you bust it down!"
-{{< /blockquote >}}

 {{< blockquote author="Alvin Toffler" >}}
  “The illiterate of the 21st century will not be those who cannot read and write, but those who cannot learn, unlearn, and relearn.”
 {{< /blockquote >}}